google/asylo-site/_docs/concepts/building.md

 name that carries distinct meaning across all backends (e.g., backend-specific identities).
-Some enclave behaviors are shared across all conceivable backends because they're generally available on computer architectures that support trusted execution environments (backend-agnostic).
+Some enclave behaviors are shared across all conceivable backends because they're generally available on computer architectures that support trusted execution environments (backend-independent).

-We make a distinction between backend-specific, backend-generic, and backend-agnostic code as a way to help users navigate our codebase to establish trust.
+We make a distinction between backend-specific, backend-generic, and backend-independent code as a way to help users navigate our codebase to establish trust.
 This also helps conceptualize the code tree organization.

 A target is considered _backend-specific_ if its behavior is defined only for a single backend.
 A target is _backend-generic_ if its behavior is defined for any of a given set of backends (a `backends` build argument).
-A target is considered _backend-agnostic_ if its behavior is well-defined regardless of backend choice.
-Backend-agnostic libraries should be usable within any enclave backend (e.g., crypto libraries).
-A backend-agnostic target is backend-generic, but the converse is not generally true.
+A target is considered _backend-independent_ if its behavior is well-defined regardless of backend choice.
+Backend-independent libraries should be usable within any enclave backend (e.g., crypto libraries).
+A backend-independent target is backend-generic, but the converse is not generally true.
 The main difference is that a backend-generic target may conditionally build different code based on each possible backend.

 You can write backend-generic unsigned enclave binaries with `cc_unsigned_enclave`, and backend-generic signed enclave binaries with